Tauchsafaris in Oman

 Almost all flights into Oman arrive and depart from Muscat International Airport.
 Visas are issued to most nationalities upon arrival and cost twenty Omani Rial, payable in cash.
 It is worth noting that foreign travellers are allowed to carry a maximum of two litres of alcohol with them when they are travelling to and from Oman.
 Oman liveaboards heading to the Daymaniyat Islands depart from Muscat marinas and the Hallaniyat Islands from Salalah Beach Marina.
 Salalah has its own international airport although many flights require a changeover in Muscat.
 If you are heading on a diving liveaboard to Musandam Peninsula then a connecting flight to Khasab Port from Muscat Airport is your best option.

 Dive cruises in Oman could be considered on the luxurious side, although going earlier in the year out of the high-season can be more cost effective.
 Most diving liveaboards in Oman are almost if not entirely all-inclusive which means you don’t have to think about costs when you are on-board.
 On land, it is worth considering that any alcoholic beverages will be high priced in hotels and restaurants.
 There is also a fee for the use of the port and national park which must be paid in cash in Oman.
-This costs around 150-200 USD for a seven or ten-night cruise.
 This money goes towards the protection of the national marine park area and it’s communities.